sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 ## Three Optimizations that Break Pthreads
-The authors identify three compiler optimizations that break otherwise well-defined Pthreads programs:
+The authors identify three compiler optimizations that break otherwise well-defined Pthreads programs.
+All these examples use the "opaque functions" where the compiler is not allowed to reorder memory operations across locks, but things can go wrong anyway!

 ### Concurrent modification